-See install server. media server
+media server See install server.

-menu.
-1st file x86 only: A file that lists all the operating systems that are installed on a system.
-The contents of this file dictate the list of operating systems that is displayed on the GRUB menu.
-From the GRUB menu, you can easily boot an operating system without modifying the BIOS or fdisk partition settings.
+menu.lst file x86 only: A file that lists all the operating systems that are installed on a system.
+The contents of this file easily boot an operating system without modifying the BIOS or fdisk partition settings.